 Use a Feature prioritization view that arranges your board as a sorted list, based on each features' User impact score or Prioritization score.
 Then add features to initiatives or upcoming releases.

 Use a Release planning view that arranges features by the release they've been added to.
 The effort column helps you keep track of the estimates you've attained for each feature and drag 'n drop them between releases accordingly.
-Additional data columns help you reference some of the key prioritization criteria that could help you decide what to build now versus delay til later.
+Additional data columns help you reference some of the key prioritization criteria that could help you decide what to build now versus push back to deliver later.

 If your team adheres to kanban or continuous delivery rather than set releases, use a Kanban planning saved view to see your features arranged by their current status.
 Track features as they flow upwards from new idea to launched.
 Show additional prioritization criteria to help you decide which features to promote from one status to the next.

 Once you're ready to move forward with your plans, you'll want a way to track each feature's progress toward delivery.
 Use a view arranged by release with Task columns showing to track tasks that must be completed before a featue is delivered.

 For kanban teams, use a progress by status view, similar to the view described above but arranged by status.

 These are just examples.
 We expect you'll have more of your own! 💡

 Q: Why can't my colleagues see the changes I just made to a saved view?